-Brought to you by Wilderness Adventure at Eagle Landing, The Appalachian Mountaineer is a ride, not a race, created to get us out, challenge our mental and physical fortitude, and to explore the beauty of the Blue Ridge Mountains.
-Year one of the event saw a covid-conscious version of the event with staggered starts and a proof of concept course.
-The 2021 year took all of the best parts, added professional timing, start categories and times, and swaps slower chunky course segments for some grade A gravel riding.
-Look for more improvements in 2022.
+Brought to you by Journey Productions, The Appalachian Mountaineer is a ride, not a race, created to get us out, challenge our mental and physical fortitude, and explore the beauty of the Blue Ridge Mountains.
+One of the Best Gravel Events in the Mid-Atlantic for 2023, as rated by Strambecco.

-The Mountaineer is a cousin to The Appalachian Journey, in that it is also in Virginia, run on gravel, and built with the same stoke and fire you expect in Floyd in the spring.
+The Mountaineer is a cousin to The Appalachian Journey in that it is also in Virginia, run on gravel, and built with the same stoke and fire you expect in Floyd in the spring.
 But that’s where the similarities end.
-In Floyd you roll along through the soul of Appalachia farm land, with punchy climbs and amazing descents.
+In Floyd, you roll through the soul of Appalachia farmland with punchy climbs and amazing descents.
 In Craig… things get a little bigger.
-The courses feature three unique routes, each adding mileage, difficulty, and more unique terrain spanning National Forest gravel roads, gradual old rail grades, winding rural farm roads, and an optional river crossing within a half mile from the finish.
+The courses feature three unique routes, each adding mileage, difficulty, and unique terrain spanning National Forest gravel roads, gradual old rail grades, winding rural farm roads, and an optional river crossing within a half mile from the finish.
 There are three route options to choose from: (1) 85 miles with 7800 ft of elevation gain; (2) 67 miles with 6600 feet of elevation gain; and (3) 22 miles with 2500 ft of elevation gain.
 See profiles and maps below.

-One of the best part of the event for all riders all riders is the after-party with a hot meal (chili w/cornbread – veg or meat), a cold beer, live music, and a place for the whole family to celebrate together over the weekend on Wilderness Adventure’s 500 acres of creek-front property in Craig County, VA.
+One of the best parts of the event for all riders is the after-party with a hot meal (chili w/cornbread – veg or meat), a cold beer, live music, and a place for the whole family to celebrate together over the weekend on Wilderness Adventure’s 500 acres of creek-front property in Craig County, VA.